open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 This instrumentation by default collects all the outgoing HTTP requests.
 It allows filtering of requests by using the `Filter` function option.
 This can be used to filter out any requests based on some condition.
-The Filter receives the request object - `HttpRequestMessage` for HttpClient or `HttpWebRequest` for HttpWebRequest - of the outgoing request and filters out the request if the Filter returns false or throws an exception.
+The Filter receives the request object - `HttpRequestMessage` for .NET Core and `HttpWebRequest` for .NET Framework - of the outgoing request and filters out the request if the Filter returns false or throws an exception.

 The following shows an example of `Filter` being used to filter out all POST